 golden visa funds mobile portugal residency advisors

-When to choose a Residency Visa over the Investment Visa?
+When to choose a Residency Visa over the Portuguese Golden Visa?

 Choosing between a Residency Visa and an Investment Visa for Portugal boils down to your personal circumstances, goals, and financial capability.
 Opting for a Residency Visa is typically more appealing if you’re seeking a deeper, more integrated experience in Portugal, either through work, study, family reunification, or retirement.
 It’s ideal for those who wish to actively participate in Portuguese life, immerse in the culture, and are prepared for the physical presence requirements.